triasha72/Surrogate-model-learning/READMe.md

 # Surrogate Model Learning

 Learning surrogate modeling from scratch — starting with the basics and working toward real engineering applications.

-The idea behind all of this: engineering simulations are expensive.
-A single CFD run can take hours.
-Surrogate models let you run a handful of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else like optimization, uncertainty analysis, design exploration.
+The idea behind all of this: engineering and environmental simulations are expensive.
+A single CFD run or 3D hydrodynamic flood scenario can take hours to days at operational scale.
+Surrogate models let you run a carefully chosen set of those simulations, fit a cheap mathematical approximation, and then use that approximation for everything else — optimization, uncertainty analysis, large-scale scenario exploration.
 This repo is me figuring out how to build those approximations properly.

 ## What's in here

 ### Project 1 : GP Surrogate for the Branin Function
 `notebooks/01_gp_surrogate_branin.ipynb`
 [`notebooks/README_project1.md`](notebooks/README_project1.md)

 The Branin function is a standard 2D benchmark that looks like a hilly landscape.
 I used it as a stand-in for an expensive simulation, sampled it at 20 carefully chosen points using Latin Hypercube Sampling, trained a Gaussian Process on those results, and asked it to predict everywhere else.

 **Result: R² = 0.9553 from 20 training points**

 The most interesting part wasn't the accuracy number, it was the uncertainty map.
 The GP correctly identified the corners of the design space as its weakest predictions, exactly where there was no training data.
 That's the GP telling you where to run your next simulation.

 ![GP Surrogate Results](results/gp_branin_result.png)

 ### Project 2 : Cantilever Beam Deflection Surrogate
 `notebooks/02_beam_deflection_surrogate.ipynb`
 [`notebooks/README_project2.md`](notebooks/README_project2.md)

 First real engineering application.
 A cantilever beam's tip deflection depends on four variables: applied force, beam length, Young's modulus, and second moment of area.
 I treated the analytical formula as an expensive FEA solver and built a GP surrogate to replace it.

 First attempt with 30 samples gave R² = 0.64 and 19%
 average error.
 Not good enough.
 The error plot showed the surrogate was struggling hardest at small deflection values which is a classic sign of sparse coverage in a 4D space.

 Two fixes: bumped samples to 80, and log-transformed the inputs that span orders of magnitude (E and I).
 That second fix turned out to matter more than the first.

 **Result: R² = 1.0 | MAPE = 0.26% from 80 training points**

 The lesson here was that feature engineering matters more than model choice.
 The GP didn't change at all, it is just how the data was fed to it.

 ![Beam Deflection Results](results/beam_deflection_30samples.png)

 ### Project 3 : Surrogate Method Comparison
 `notebooks/03_surrogate_comparison.ipynb`
 [`notebooks/README_project3.md`](notebooks/README_project3.md)

 Same dataset, three different surrogate methods head to head on the Rosenbrock function which is a nonlinear benchmark with a curved valley that's easy to find but hard to follow.

 | Method | R² | MAPE | Train Time |